avisi-cloud/structurizr-site-generatr/README.md

 ### Docker

 Though local installation is recommended for development where possible, Structurizr Site Generatr is also a packaged as a Docker image.
-Therefore to use this approach, ensure [Docker](https://www.docker.com/) is already installed.
+Therefore, to use this approach, ensure [Docker](https://www.docker.com/) is already installed.
 Additionally, for Windows 10+ users, you may want to take advantage of [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux).
 Both Docker and WSL2 are topics too vast to repeat here, so you are invited to study these as prerequisite learning for this approach.